luroto/holbertonschool-low_level_programming/0x07-pointers_arrays_strings/README.md

-This is a temporary README for this project
+Hi.
+This directory contains all the files for the 0x06 project.